 The advantages of the Smart TV are pretty obvious.
 One, you already own the equipment if you have a Smart TV, nothing else is needed.
 Additionally it is one less remote that you would need to have sitting around.
 This issue could be easily solved with a universal remote, but for a budget system it may be worth considering.

 For our Dallas smart home clients, the Apple TV is typically the preferred solution.
 Many are already Apple users, and the Apple TV allows them an interface that feels very natural to use.
 Add in the fantastic aerial screensaver and AirPlay built right in, and the most expensive streamer actually feels like a good value.

 The Roku is certainly the better bargain, and also the better choice for a cord-cutter.
 At $60 (at time of publishing) for the Premiere + it is the cheapest way to get a premium streaming experience.

 While the Smart TV would seem to be the best option at first blush, it fails in implementation.
 For clients with a control system, or even a universal remote, the Smart TV simply offers no substantial advantage to the other popular streaming options.
-Anyone that has experienced the Apple TV 4 or the Roku would likely find the small cost well worth the increase in performance
+Anyone that has experienced the Apple TV 4 or the Roku would likely find the relatively small cost well worth the increase in performance